 The latest request?
 An easy cannabis chocolate fudge recipe with different methods for infusing.

-Here you will find the easiest recipe for cannabis chocolate fudge online, storage instructions, helpful notes and expert tips, along with fully answered FAQs.
+Here, you will find the easiest recipe for cannabis chocolate fudge online, storage instructions, helpful notes, expert tips, and fully answered FAQs.

 P.S.
-Feel free to make this simple recipe unique by adding additional toppings or stirring in addition ingredients, such as peanut butter.
+Feel free to make this simple recipe unique by adding additional toppings or stirring additional ingredients, such as peanut butter, chocolate chips, and more.

-- Cannabutter: the special ingredient.
-Use regular butter if your choosing an alternative infusion option listed below.
+• ¼ cup cannabutter: the special ingredient.
+Use my Bliss Cannabutter or find an alternative infusion option listed below.

 Note: a complete list of ingredients with amounts and printable instructions is located in the recipe card below.